awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-target-tracking.md

 ```

 **Note**
 When you configure scaling policies in the console, this automatically registers the resource as a scalable target with Application Auto Scaling\.
-For more information, see the documentation in the [Getting Started](what-is-application-auto-scaling.md#getting-started) section\.
+For more information, see the documentation in the [Getting Started with Application Auto Scaling](getting-started.md) section\.

 ## Create a Target Tracking Scaling Policy<a name="create-target-tracking-policy"></a>